fatso12/PullPal/README.md

 ## AI-Powered Pull Request Reviewer 🚀

-PullPal leverages the power of OpenAI 🧠 and Azure DevOps ⚙️ to automate the review process for pull requests.
+PullPal combines the capabilities of OpenAI 🧠 and Azure DevOps ⚙️ to automate the review process for pull requests.
-By analyzing code changes and providing actionable feedback using OpenAI, it helps maintain clean code quality and accelerate development by providing code review comments.

-## Features:

-Automated Code Review 🤖: Analyzes pull request diffs using OpenAI's advanced language models.

-Customizable Feedback 📝: Tailors feedback to specific code quality metrics and style guidelines.

-Azure DevOps Integration 🔗: Seamlessly integrates with Azure DevOps to fetch and comment on pull requests.
+It periodically fetches active pull requests from Azure DevOps, analyzes the code changes using OpenAI's specified model, and posts the review comments directly on the pull request threads.

 How to Use: